Florida has a high number of accidents involving pedestrians, causing many injuries every year throughout the state.

 If you are seriously injured in a pedestrian accident, get medical attention immediately.
 If you are approached by anyone regarding a settlement for your injuries, do not do anything until you have spoken to our pedestrian accident lawyer.
 After the car accident and when you are able, think about what happened and make notes so that you can explain things to our pedestrian accident attorneys.

 To the extent that you have the ability to take photos after the accident, this may be useful as well.
-Injury lawyers Zervos & Calta, PLLC are experienced in handling pedestrian accident cases, and will handle all the details of your case.
+Tarpon Springs Injury lawyers, Zervos & Calta, PLLC are experienced in handling pedestrian accident cases, and will handle all the details of your case.
 Contact us through our law firm website.

 Responsibilities and Rights as a Florida Pedestrian